What Are Stablecoin Payments? A Complete Guide for Businesses

 What currencies and stablecoins does Fipto support?

-Fipto supports USDC and EURC, with settlement across multiple blockchain networks.
+Fipto supports USDC, EURC, EURCV with settlement across multiple blockchain networks.
 USDT is not supported, it is not MiCA-compliant.
-Fiat support includes EUR (SEPA) and USD (ACH/wire).
-Full details are available on Fipto’s product pages.
+Fiat support includes EUR and USD.
+Cryptocurrencies are also supported (BTC, ETH, SOL...).
+Full coverage.

 How does Fipto ensure regulatory compliance?